ayreal/intro-to-javascript-notes/README.md

 // Driver and Passenger many-to-many joined on Trip let store = { drivers: [], passengers: [], trips: [] };

-// wrap the class in an IFFY to privitize the id counter const Driver = (() => {
+// wrap the class in an IFFY to privatize the id counter const Driver = (() => {
   let id = 1;